tolitius/mount-up/README.md

 As expected `#'boot.user/db` throws an exception and we have no control over it.
 Also notice that system failed (which in most cases is the right behavior), so `#'boot.user/pi` was not even attempted to start.

-Let's plug a sample `try-catcher` and see what it does:
+Let's plug in a sample `try-catcher` "on-up" and see what it does:

 ```clojure
 boot.user=> (mu/on-up :guard (mu/try-catch log-exception) :wrap-in)